timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-1.md

 <highlight type="tip">
 TimescaleDB 2.0 is currently available as a release candidate and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.

 See [Changes in TimescaleDB 2.0][changes-in-2.0] for more information and links to installation instructions

 </highlight>
-### TimescaleDB Release Compatibility
+### TimescaleDB release compatibility

 TimescaleDB 1.x is currently supported by the following PostgreSQL releases.